Northwest Health ER to open next month in Fayetteville

 FAYETTEVILLE, Ark.
-(KFTA) — A lack of healthcare resources south of fayetteville prompts the construction of a new emergency center.
+(KNWA) — A lack of healthcare resources south of Fayetteville prompts the construction of a new emergency center.

-Northwest Health’s newest emergency department is located on Joyce Ave. near MLK Blvd.
+Northwest Health’s newest emergency department is located on 1255 S. Shiloh Dr. near MLK Blvd.

 Cities like West Fork, Farmington and Prairie Grove asked Northwest Health to build something like this due to how far the closest emergency center was from them.